-Spend a Day on the Vermont Appalachian Trail
+Spend a Day on the Appalachian Trail in Vermont

 The Vermont Appalachian Trail follows the ridge of the southern Green Mountains and passes a variety of notable peaks like Stratton Mountain, Glastenbury Mountain, and Killington Peak.
 The trail also traverses the Green Mountain National Forest and enters Hanover, New Hampshire, as it crosses the Connecticut River.
 Killington is home to some of the most scenic areas of this trail, and with so much to see, we suggest consulting a guidebook and trail map to help lead you on your journey.
 You’ll be able to find shelters, scenic lookouts, and parking areas that will help you get the most out of your hike and will keep you from getting lost!